K. R. Narayanan: President of India (1997–2002)

+Presidential election

 K. R. Narayanan was elected to the presidency of India (17 July 1997) with 95% of the votes in the electoral college, as a result of the presidential poll on 14 July.
 This is the only presidential election to have been held with a minority government holding power at the centre.
 T. N. Seshan was the sole opposing candidate, and all major parties save the Shiv Sena supported his candidature., while Seshan alleged that Narayanan had been elected solely for being a Dalit.

 He was sworn in as the president of India (25 July 1997) by Chief Justice J. S. Verma in the Central Hall of Parliament.
 In his inaugural address, he said: